uranian throne

 In that dimension where connectivity reigns, where every quality entangles every other, it would be useless to pretend that any stark difference exists between “forces” and “personalities”.

 Almost, he had tried to stop her egress.
-He had methods, though he seldom used them, of turning individuals from their paths: he had what was called the "Halt!" power, which is to say he was able to produce a voice and an overwhelming image to arrest someone bent upon an unwise course.
+He had methods, though he seldom used them, of turning individuals from their paths: he had what was called the "Halt!" power.
+That is to say he was able to produce a voice and an overwhelming image to arrest someone bent upon an unwise course.

-To do this, he would cause to appear a hefty giant who stood in the middle of a walkway with upraised hand.
-Yet he had not dared to use this illusion in order to influence Hyala.
-And why was the deployment of his powers so inhibited in her case?
-No answer came to ease the fact: astonishingly, he, Dynoom, the mighty city-brain, had not dared oppose his will to that of a girl scarcely out of adolescence.
+To do this, he would cause to appear a startling illustion, a hefty giant who stood in the middle of a walkway with upraised hand.
+Yet he had not dared to use this technique of alarm in order to influence Hyala.
+And why not?
+Why, he asked himself, was the deployment of his powers so inhibited in her case?
+No answer came to ease him past the fact: astonishingly he, Dynoom, the mighty city-brain, had not dared oppose his will to that of a girl scarcely out of adolescence.

 At once he had guessed her purpose.
 It was clear to him that, for reasons as yet unknown to him, she intended to rescue that nebulee, of whom recent report had come from the surveillance team on watch at the Pnurrm, and who was still observable via Mast 22.

 One stroke of luck Dynoom had to have.
-It was granted to him: via the mast’s camera eye, the young man, half-slumped over his skimmer, could be viewed in profile, while Hyala, even more clearly, when she had walked around to face the man, moved her lips readably for Dynoom...
+It was granted to him: whereas the young man, half-slumped over his skimmer, could only be viewed in profile, the mast-camera's eye caught Hyala frontally when she had walked around to face the man, so that she moved her lips readably for Dynoom...

-And so Dynoom got every word, both muttered and aloud, including Hyala's announcement: "Though I know you but slightly, I have decided to take you into my home."
+Dynoom therefore got every word, both muttered and aloud, including Hyala's announcement to Nyav: "Though I know you but slightly, I have decided to take you into my home."

 ...Hyala had said no more, out there on the plain.
 She had pulled Nyav to his feet and led him, with his dazed acquiescence, to her skimmer.
 She had strapped him crosswise onto the vehicle, and then she had raced away, fast receding from the field of view of Mast 22.